innovationcode/facebook-clone/README.md

 # Tech used in Facebook clone
-- React + React HOOS
+- React + React HOOKS
 - React context API
     - According to the React docs, context provides a way to pass data through the component tree without having to pass props down manually at every level
 - Material UI